 Waste Management: Waste disposal was highlighted by the local communities as one component from the project activities that will pollute the environment if not properly handled.
-Respondents proposed waste management methods such private contractor, dust bin installing within estate, waste recycling, county government disposal services, use of septic tanks, connection to main sewer line, and construction of own sewerage treatment plant.
+Respondents proposed waste management methods such private contractor, dust bin installing within estate, waste recycling, county government disposal services, connection to main sewer line, and construction of own sewerage treatment plant.

-Air quality: Fifteen out of twenty respondents were of the opinion that the proposed project will not affect level of air quality in the area.
+Air quality: a good number of respondents were of the opinion that the proposed project will not affect level of air quality in the area.
 The rest of respondents were of the opinion that the project will affect air quality of the project area in terms of dust generation during construction phase.
 A number of respondents proposed planting of trees to minimize deterioration of air quality.
 They also recommended sprinkling of water to reduce dust.
 The waste water during borehole drilling and construction will be disposed in the project site to reduce the dust.
 In addition the Concrete perimeter wall will minimize effects of dust to the immediate neighbourhood.

 Traffic: some respondents of the opinion that the proposed project will lead to an increase in both vehicular traffic generation with the area during transportation of materials.
 These respondents proposed that the project proponent should ensure that materials are not transported during rush hours (Before 8am).
 The rest of respondents were of the opinion that the proposed project will have nil impact in relation to traffic generation within the area.
-Some respondents also noted that the anticipated increase in traffic will necessitate improvement of roads in the area leading to convenient access to various community facilities and services during all-weather seasons.
+Some respondents also noted that the anticipated increase in traffic will necessitate improvement of roads in the area leading to convenient access to various community facilities and services during all-weather seasons. the proponent will collaborate with other neighbours to improve the access road to cabbro or bitumen as they will agree